How to install proot Debian in Termux on Android phone (XFCE desktop + Audio + One-click starter)

 vim /etc/apt/sources.list

-1. Replace each line with new links(note currently the codename is bookworm):
+1. Replace each line with new links(note currently the codename is bookworm)

 deb http://opensource.nchc.org.tw/debian/ bookworm main contrib non-free